Alternalite EV

 Plug-in hybrids are powered by an electric motor (or two) and battery paired with a gasoline engine that takes over once the battery is depleted.
 Some can travel 50 miles or more on electricity before they need to be charged.
 Their engines extend total range to between 300 and 600 miles.

-Battery electric vehicles are powered by an electric motor and battery alone; they never use gasoline.
-Their total range is limited by their battery size.
-Most current models have a range of 200 – 300 miles.
+Battery electric vehicles are powered by an electric motor and battery alone, so they never use gasoline.
+Their total range is determined by their battery size, with most current models having a range of 200 – 400 miles.

 *EVITP is a not-for-profit, collaborative training and certification program that address the technical requirements, safety imperatives, and performance integrity of EV infrastructure.
 The EVITP curriculum was developed in collaboration with Industry Partners and Stakeholders across the Automotive, Utility, and EVSE Manufacturing sectors and with Industry Related Professional Associations and Educational Institutions.